 2) Make it a Special Valentine’s Day for Our Animal Friends

 Teach a lesson about respect and kindness towards animals (see suggested activities and lessons in our resource guide).
 Then, coordinate a service project for students to raise enough money by Valentine’s Day to “share the love”, and sponsor an animal from a local adoption center, wildlife rehabilitation center, or farm animal sanctuary.

 3) What’s in that Box of Chocolates?

 When we think of Valentine’s Day, we usually think of chocolate.
 While chocolate is a treat most people enjoy, there are hidden costs to people and animals.
 Use this as an opportunity to teach your students about issues related to child labor and slavery and the treatment of dairy cows on large-scale farms.
 As an alternative to conventional chocolate, consider treating your students to organic, fair-trade vegan chocolate.
 The Food Empowerment Project has a lot of information about this topic and an impressive list of recommended chocolates, based on extensive research into the most ethical companies.
-For older students, consider showing them the documentary The Darker Side of Chocolate, and discuss some of the consequences related to chocolate production.
+For older students, consider showing them the documentary The Dark Side of Chocolate, and discuss some of the consequences related to chocolate production.